Falkland Estate sits at the very heart of Fife, some 35 miles north of Edinburgh

 Directions – by train

 The designed landscape of Falkland Estate is a beautiful backdrop to any wedding photographs.
 If you would like to arrange for your photographs to be taken here, please contact us at least four weeks in advance of your wedding date.
-In return for a donation to the charity that maintains this landscape, we will be able to ensure that your chosen location has been tidied, free from weeds or other potential photographic distractions and that there is space available for the wedding cars.
+In return for a donation to the charity that maintains this landscape, we will be able to ensure that your chosen location has been tidied, is free from potential photographic distractions, and that there is space available for the wedding cars.

 We can also host weddings and other ceremonies; please visit the Weddings page for more details

-School parties are welcome to visit Falkland Estate.
+School parties (and groups such as Scouts and Brownies) are welcome to visit Falkland Estate.
 We may be able to offer you some facilities such as use of the Workshop (with toilets and kitchen), maps and guided tours in return for a donation to the work of the charity.
 Guided walks and Ranger days can be organised (fee applicable).
 Please email the Woodland Ranger with your request.

-It is essential that ALL college, school and nursery groups inform us of when you wish to come and which part of the Estate you wish to use – this is for your own safety – Falkland Estate is a working farm and there may be times that certain areas are not available.
+It is essential that ALL college, school, nursery and other groups inform us of when you wish to come and which part of the Estate you wish to use – this is for your own safety – Falkland Estate is a working farm and there may be times that certain areas are not available.
 Please email at least 7 days in advance of your visit.

 Squirrel Trail – a tale of Two Squirrels

-Visit the new rubbings trail to discover the story of red squirrels that have lived in the forest of Falkland for thousands of years, but are now struggling to compete with the grey ones introduced just 100 years ago.
+Visit the squirrel trail to discover the story of red squirrels that have lived in the forest of Falkland for thousands of years, but are now struggling to compete with the grey ones introduced just 100 years ago.

 The main threat to the red squirrel is from introduced grey squirrels that compete for food and spread the fatal squirrel pox virus, while remaining unaffected by it themselves.